sefffal/PlanetOrbits.jl/docs/src/conventions.md

 Thee parameter `τ` represents the epoch of periastron passage as a  fraction of the planet's orbit between 0 and 1.
 This follows the same convention as Orbitize! and you can read more about their choice in ther FAQ.

 Parameters can either be specified by position or as keyword arguments (but not a mix).

+See this PDF for a detailed derivation of projected position, velocity, and acceleration from these coordinates: [Derivation.pdf](assets/orbit_coordinate_notes.pdf)

 There is also a convenience constructor [`KeplerianElementsDeg`](@ref) that accepts `i`, `ω`, and `Ω` in units of degrees instead of radians.